bitlabstudio/webfaction-django-boilerplate/README.md

   manageable way.
 Most likely ``yourproject`` and ``username`` will be the same for your first site.
 * ``yourdomain.com`` is the domain that you want to use.

+## Webfaction panel

+Before you can start to deploy your Django site on your Webfaction server, you need to add various settings at your Webfaction control panel:

 * First, change your
   [channel password](https://my.webfaction.com/change_password/create)
 * Next, change your